b-ry/b-ry.github.io/_work/illustration.md

 featured: false
 weight: 5
 body-class: portfolio-node
-service: Illustration | Color Separations | Screen printing
+service: Illustration, Color Separations, Screen printing
 teaser-image: projects/illustration/ill-teaser.jpg
 banner-image: projects/illustration/beat-the-heat.jpg
 intro: I also love drawing and screen printing.
 I created some illustrations for a newspaper ad and a t-shirt design that have nothing what so ever to do with UX or websites but hey!
 I think they turned out well so I thought I'd let you take a look.